 These Healthy Banana Oat Muffins are so easy to fall in love with.
 Every bite is incredibly moist and sweet, you’d never know that they’re gluten free, vegan, egg free, and refined sugar free!

 I can’t think of a better way to start the day than enjoying warming bites of cinnamon, banana, and maple.
-Just like my Paleo Banana Muffins and Strawberry Banana Muffins, these healthy oat muffins are made with basic ingredients and make for a simple, nutritious, and delicious snack or breakfast.
+Just like my Paleo Banana Muffins and Strawberry Banana Muffins, these healthy paleo banana oatmeal muffins are made with basic ingredients and make for a simple, nutritious, and delicious snack or breakfast.
 Throw one in your bag and head out the door!

 Banana oat muffin ingredients